The Bruce Medalists

 ||20 July 1964

 Frederick Seares was born in Michigan and raised in Iowa and southern California.
-He earned his B.S. at the University of California, after which he continued his studies in Paris and Berlin.
+He earned his B.S. at the University of California in 1899, after which he worked as an assistant to Berkeley professor Armin O. Leuschner, from whom he learned to compute orbits and measure stellar positions.
+From 1899 to 1901 he continued his studies in Paris and Berlin.
 He taught and investigated comets and variable stars for eight years at the University of Missouri, where Harlow Shapley was his student.
-In 1909 he joined the staff of George E. Hale’s Mt.
-Wilson Observatory, where he remained for 36 years, fifteen of them as assistant director.
+He published an important monograph, Practical Astronomy for Engineers in 1909.
+That year he joined the staff of George E. Hale’s Mt.
+Wilson Observatory, where he remained for 36 years.
+There he edited the publications of the observatory’s staff, supervised the Mt.
+Wilson computers (human, mostly female), and served as assistant director from 1925 until his retirement in 1940.
 He photographed stars in “selected areas” as part of Jacobus C. Kapteyn’s worldwide effort to determine the structure of the sidereal universe.
 Using photography Seares standardized the stellar magnitude system and extended it beyond the 18th magnitude.
+This included calibrating the magnitudes of stars near the North Pole.
 He used absorbing wire gauze screens and reduced apertures to compare stars of vastly different brightness.
 He was a pioneer in measuring and interpreting color indices of stars.
 He also published extensively on the brightness of the Milky Way compared to that of external galaxies and investigated interstellar absorption and reddening of starlight.
-For many years he supervised the Mt.
-Wilson computers (human, usually female) and edited the publications of the Mt.
-Wilson Observatory.

 Presentation of Bruce medal